boshna1/GEIL1/README.md

 100921955

 Target Practice
-Game spawns targets in which the player simply left clicks to destroy them, the player also have ability to move around and look around
+Game spawns targets in which the player simply left clicks to destroy them, the player also have ability to move around and look around.
+The player wins when destroyed 30 targets, but there is a chance that less than 30 spawn!

 Reflection: